-Some industries have been using digital twins in the manufacturing phase, some in the design, others are using then to monitor the product.
-It is quite natural that these industries will be looking at extending the use of Digital Twins throughout the whole project and product life cycle.
-In doing so they will need to expand the data set associated to the Digital Twin and the set of interactions the Digital Twin engage with.
-Almost no industry is using at this time the Digital Twin to cover the product and of life.
+Some industries have been using digital twins in the manufacturing phase, some in design, and others to monitor a product.
+It is quite natural that these industries will be looking at extending the use of Digital Twins throughout their entire project and product life cycle.
+In doing so, they will need to expand the data sets associated with the Digital Twin, and the set of interactions the Digital Twin engages with.
+At this time, almost no industry is using the Digital Twin to cover the product and lifecycle.
+The growing interest in sustainability and recycling is increasing interest in leveraging Digital Twins for that purpose.